 After the vasectomy, you will have one to three small sutures on each side or just in the midline as previously discussed.
 They will dissolve over the following 1-2 weeks and need not be removed.
 Every patient has some degree of swelling, and it is not possible to predict who might have minimal versus significant swelling.
 It is very important that you apply ice to the area as soon as you return home for several hours as instructed and wear a scrotal support (or jockey shorts) for several days.
 We strongly encourage you to take the following day off of work and perhaps more if your occupation requires strenuous activity or heavy lifting.
-In the first 24 hours, it is to your advantage to minimize activity and spend a lot of time lying down.
+In the first 24 hours, it is to your advantage to minimize strenuous activity.
 The more swelling you prevent in the first two days, the better off you are.
 Some patient shave almost no discomfort while others are somewhat uncomfortable for a few days to a week.
 Severe pain is unlikely but possible.
 We may provide you with a prescription for pain medication but you certainly may take an over-the-counter medication to which you are not allergic.
 Just like variation in swelling, the scrotum and surrounding areas can have a variation of bruising.
 This will typically resolve with time.
 You may shower the following day.
 Some surgeons will ask that you not take tub baths for a few days while others will recommend warm baths a couple of times per day.

 The effects of a vasectomy at resulting in sterilization are not immediate.
 Despite a successful procedure, you are not considered sterile until two semen analyses (under the microscope) demonstrate no evidence of sperm.
 Do not make the assumption that you are sterile just because time has elapsed or because the first semen analysis demonstrated no sperm.
 You must wait for us to tell you, following the second semen analysis, that it is safe for you to have unprotected intercourse.
 Sometimes, it can take months for you to clear all of the sperm out of your tracts.
 Please make sure to keep all follow up appointments as they are scheduled.
 While rare, a vasectomy can fail.
 We will have discussed the possible explanations for this.